with Dr. Michael Damian

-I practice relational, psychodynamic therapy that treats issues at their root and creates
+I offer psychodynamic therapy that treats problems at their root and creates life-changing results.

 Problems ask us to become conscious